fenago/kubernetes-course/md/Lab_8.md

 IP address.
 Let\'s get started:

-1. Create a file called `nginx-deployment.yaml` with the same content that we used in the previous exercises in this chapter.
+1. Create a file called `nginx-deployment.yaml` with the same content that we used in the previous exercises in this lab.

 2. Run the following command to create the Deployment: